Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 71: July 6, 2024

-# Day 71 of 100 Days of Code: x
+# Day 71 of 100 Days of Code: Troubleshooting Heroku Deployment

 ## Today's Progress

-x
+Encountered several issues with static file handling and MIME types with my Django + Vue.js app.

+Rebuilt the Vue.js project and copied static files to the root directory.
+Ensured all necessary files were in place and verified the directory structure.

 ## Thoughts

-x
+Deployment is proving to be more complex than anticipated.
+Despite the challenges, I'm gaining valuable insights into static file management and configuration for a smooth deployment process.

 ## Links to Work